istraka/redhat-mw-cloud-quickstart/jboss-eap-clustered-vmss-rhel/README.md

 **Option 1 of 3**.
 Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VMSS instance using Virtual Network Peering.

    - [Create a Windows Virtual Machine](https://docs.microsoft.com/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) - in a new Azure Resource Group, create a Windows VM.
-This should be the same location as the Resource Group you deployed the template.
+This should be in the same location as the resources in the Resource Group you deployed the template.
 Provide the required details and leave other configurations as default.
 This will create the Jump VM in a new Virtual Network.

    - [Peer the Virtual Networks](https://docs.microsoft.com/azure/virtual-network/tutorial-connect-virtual-networks-portal#peer-virtual-networks) - this is how you associate the Load Balancer with the Jump VM.
 Once the Virtual Network peering is successful, they can communicate with each other.